FoxLemon/time_bot/README.md

 ✅ Dollar and Green Token Minting - ✅ tested and debuged

-❌ Way to react to commands for:
+✅ Way to react to commands for:

-➡❌ Pay Command
+➡✅ Pay Command  ❌ green token transfar?

-➡❌ Balance Command
+➡✅ Balance Command

-➡❌ Help Command
+➡✅ Help Command

 ➡ETC......